elisabeth11kw/Pracium_Class1/README.md

 16.1	Output Data File	WindAndSolar33.csv	- Updated Data source files

 ## Python Script

+Created python script to scrape web site greenpeace.org but had dificulty with site tags.
+I think that some websites may be more in an html format over other sites that have objects making scraping data more complex.

 12.1	Python Script	Greenpeace_SpacyWordMap.py	- Add files via upload